Shutterstock / kuzmafoto

 J.J.
 Watt, Houston Texans defensive lineman: Eight chicken breasts, three wrapped in bacon.

-Peyton Manning, retired quarterback: Grilled chicken, potatoes, pasta with marinara sauce, broccoli.
+Peyton Manning, Denver Broncos quarterback: Grilled chicken, potatoes, pasta with marinara sauce, broccoli.

-Ryan Pickett, retired defensive end: Grilled chicken, green beans and rice.
+Ryan Pickett, Green Bay Packers defensive end: Grilled chicken, green beans and rice.

 Love chicken dinners?
 Here some ready in 30 minutes or less!